suriarasai/BEAD2025/PySparkMinIO/README.md

    2. Double-click to open it.
    3. Run the cells of the notebook one by one by selecting a cell and pressing Shift + Enter.

-### What the Notebook Does:
-   1. Initializes Spark: Sets up a SparkSession configured to communicate with the MinIO container.
-   2. Creates a Bucket: Uses boto3 to create a new bucket named tripdata in MinIO (if it doesn't already exist).
-   3. Reads Local CSV: Reads your BEAD-Rebu_TripData.csv file into a Spark DataFrame.
-   4. Writes to MinIO: Writes the DataFrame to the tripdata bucket in the efficient Parquet file format.
-You can verify this by checking the MinIO console.
-   5. Reads from MinIO: Reads the Parquet data from MinIO back into a new DataFrame to verify the write/read cycle.
-   6. Performs EDA: Runs a few simple queries on the data to demonstrate basic analysis, such as finding the average trip distance and the most popular pickup locations.

 5. Shutting Down
    1.From your terminal (in the same project directory), run the following command to stop and remove the containers:
 ```bash